Vineyards around Stuttgart in Württemberg – A visit to Schwarz Weingut

 Third generation winemaker

 There have been vineyards around Stuttgart for hundreds of years, but over the years the city has expanded.
-The Schwarz family's old farm, which once stood alone without neighbors, is today located on a narrow street surrounded by apartment buildings.
-The only thing that gossips that this is not a residential building like the other houses, is that 100 year old vine outside the gate.
+The Schwarz family's old farm, which once stood alone without neighbors, is now located on a narrow street surrounded by apartment buildings.
+The only thing that tells you that this is not a residential building like the other houses is the 100-year-old vine outside the gate.

 When the family started viticulture here almost 300 years ago, production was solely for self-sufficiency.
 Grandpa Schwarz expanded the vineyards and today the second and third generation of winemakers continue to run the family vineyard through Markus Schwarz with his daughter Stefanie and son Ludwig.
 The vineyards themselves on nine hectares are just outside Stuttgart, but here on the street in town is the actual wine production and the wine cellar.